mmmorris1975/aws-runas/docs/iam_config.md

 default value when using that profile.

 If you have multiple profiles configured, all using the same source_profile and mfa_serial configuration, it can become tedious, and redundant, to copy the mfa_serial attribute between all the profiles.
-The aws-runas tool supports setting a non-standard configuration for the mfa_serial attribute and specify the setting in the profile referenced in the source_profile attribute, or in the default section.
+The aws-runas tool supports a non-standard configuration for the mfa_serial attribute by specifying the setting in the profile referenced in the source_profile attribute, or in the default section.
 This configuration is non-standard in that other tools (like the awscli) which read the .aws/config file will not recognize the mfa_serial attribute configured outside a role profile, and will not prompt you for the MFA code.
 One example of this would be using the awscli tools with the --profile option,